-Advantages: An easy to operate method for water treatment providing enough water for a household (9 L/h) without electricity or batteries.
+Advantages: An easy to operate method for water treatment providing enough water for a household (about 10 L/h) without electricity or batteries.
 As the filters work by gravity, no pumping is needed.
-As two filters are included, it can handle even very turbid water.
+As two filters are included, it can handle very turbid water.
 There is no need to combine this method with other chemical disinfectant because the ultrafilter is small enough to eliminate viruses.

-Disadvantages: The gravity filter was not designed to be used by travellers in the mountains due to its size and weight (680 g).
+Disadvantages: The gravity filter was not designed to be used by travellers in the mountains due to its size and weight (500-700 g).
 By this weight-efficacy-relation it may be used by groups or in base camps or by lodges en route.
 The apparatus has to be cleaned regularly to prevent biofilm formation.
 Recontamination is an observed problem in rural households with pets and poor hygiene.
-As the system is a hollow fibre technology it should not freeze while wet.
-For mountaineers this could cause a significant risk because such micro-breaks are not visible and it is not easy to decide whether the filter is dry (and then frost resistant) or not.
+As the system is a hollow fibre technology it must not freeze when wet.
+For mountaineers this could cause a significant risk because such micro-breaks are not visible and it is not easy to decide if the filter is dry (and then frost resistant) or not.